sethvan/basicTextEditorProject/README.md

 heavily on innerHTML manipulation.
 It was decided then that it would be best to start over from the beginning,
 take the lessons learned and focus more on dom tree manipulation.

-Unfortunately soon after, both [jg20019](https://github.com/jg20019) and myself found ourseleves occupied by more pressing endeavors,
-and this remains here waiting until more free time is available to spend on it.